freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 Essentially we expect certain basic familiarity, with some of the aforementioned technologies, tools, and libraries.
 That said, you are not required to be an expert on them.

-Feel free to ask us questions on the related issue threads and we will be glad to clarify.
+Feel free to ask us questions on the related issue threads, and we will be glad to clarify.
 When in doubt, you can reach Mrugesh Mohapatra [`@raisedadead`](https://github.com/raisedadead) or Stuart Taylor [`@bouncey`](https://github.com/bouncey) from our platform dev team to help you with this.

 If you want to help us improve our codebase, here's [how to setup freeCodeCamp locally](/docs/how-to-setup-freecodecamp-locally.md).